Skip to main content

 Loss Rate: 15% (multiplier: 0.85)

-Harvests per year: 5 (conservative planning basis)
+Forecast harvests per year: 5

 Theoretical maximum: 8–10 cycles/yr for fast-growing loose-leaf varieties